csula-students/beautiful-data-project-dream/notes/introduction.md

 Download the course repository, run `gradle hello` after you are done.
 You should see `Hello Data Science` as the console output.

-After project is working with `gradle hello` above, please run `gradle eclipse` to convert this project to Eclipse project.
-Then you can import this folder into Eclipse (assuming you are using Eclipse) by `File >> Import >> General > Existing project into workspace`

 #### Eclipse Gradle plugins